V999TEC/GivEnergyPlugs/README.md

 # GivEnergy
 ## __Experiments with GivEnergy API for Smart Plugs__

+There is a wiki giving context about this project here https://github.com/V999TEC/GivEnergyPlugs/wiki/The-Home-of-Icarus

 The main problem with the GE API to GET datapoints for a smart-device is that it does not currently support a 'from' or 'to'  date/time range.
 For the client application it means that potentially several pages needs to be scanned until the required time range is covered.